Rynaro/estratto/README.md

 ### Formats

 Formats is the resource for deal with some "surprises" that this type of file can provide to us.
-Like, super large string fields that has a hug blank space, DateTime with suspicious formatting, or Float without any decimal point, but the manual description shows _"Decimal(15, 2)"_
+Like, super large string fields that has a huge blank space, DateTime with suspicious formatting, or Float without any decimal point, but the manual description shows _"Decimal(15, 2)"_

 #### String